Family history: key sources

 The 1901 census for all of Ireland is currently being comprehensively indexed and digitised as part of a joint project involving the National Archives of Ireland and Library and Archives Canada .

-Family Tree Leaflet 2 - 1901 Census (84KB) will provide more details about the content of the 1901 census and how to access the microfilmed returns.
+Family Tree Leaflet 2 - 1901 and 1911 Census (124KB) will provide more details about the content of the 1901 census and how to access the microfilmed returns.

 Valuation books and mapsPRONI holds records relating to the valuation of every property in Northern Ireland from 1828 to 1993 (main PRONI Reference VAL).